Rakhi Sawant Claims ‘Mac Donald Trump’ Gifted Her Sari; Rakhi & Deepak To Have A N*de Wedding!

 Deepak Wants N*de Wedding!

 Deepak adds that their wedding will be a nude wedding.
-They will give the saved money to the needy, gift Iphones!
-She was seen making him wear mangalsutra and saying, "Ek ladki, ladki ko pehna rahi hai."
+They will give the saved money to the needy and gift iPhones to people!
+She was seen making him wear a mangalsutra and saying, "Ek ladki, ladki ko pehna rahi hai."
 She also adds, "Meine pati maanga tha mujhe mila patiela."

 Well, we must say that the press conference was bizarre!
-It was high on drama!
-We wonder if it was a press conference regarding clarification of their wedding or something else!

 Most Read: Bigg Boss 12: Salman Bashes Sreesanth & Surbhi; Jasleen Or Megha - Who Is Getting Eliminated?